cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 Some financial institutions have experimented with GANs.
 For example, [Swedbank reportedly used GANs](https://developer.nvidia.com/blog/detecting-financial-fraud-using-gans-at-swedbank-with-hopsworks-and-gpus/) to generate additional fraudulent examples for training their models.
 However, GAN training can be complex and less common in production.
-Still, in research, GAN-based methods have shown improved recall by expanding the fraud training sample space.[^22]
+Still, in research, GAN-based methods have shown improved Recall by expanding the fraud training sample space.[^22]

 ### Hybrid Deep Learning Models